technohiker/obsidian-multi-properties/README.md

 You can also select multiple notes with Shift+Mouse, and right-click the selection to get the same effect.

+There is now a form that allows you to remove selected Properties from a group of notes.
+The property selected will be permanently deleted, so use caution.

 ## Demo:

 ![Multi Properties Demo 0-10-1](https://github.com/fez-github/obsidian-multi-properties/assets/75589254/1356b2d4-16f3-42e9-a398-bc940c83b399)

 ## Installation: